 |Senior (65+ with ID), Military (with ID), College Student (19+ with ID), Youth (13–18)||$18|

 Free Exhibition Admission for BBVA Cardholders

 Each BBVA cardholder receives one free admission to Glory of Spain: Treasures from the Hispanic Society Museum & Library during the following weekends: April 11–12; April 18–19; and April 25–26.
 Exhibition admission also includes complimentary general admission to the Museum.
-Present a BBVA credit or debit card and photo ID at point of entry.
-BBVA employees are also eligible for free general admission during the designated weekends.
-Present current proof of employment and photo ID.
+Present a BBVA credit or debit card and photo ID at any admissions desk.
+BBVA employees may present current proof of employment and photo ID.